mariamatef847/Superstore-Sales-Analysis/README.md

 ## Superstore-Sales-Analysis

 ## Overview
-his project analyzes the Superstore dataset to uncover insights about sales, profit, and customer behavior.
+This project analyzes the Superstore dataset to uncover insights about sales, profit, and customer behavior.
 Dashboards were created in Power BI, and Python were used for data cleaning and analysis.

 ## Tools used